Skip to main content

 2. Network reachability to your sources for connectors you run through the agent, such as Postgres preview queries.

-The agent does not require Redis, a cloud secret manager, or an inbound load balancer.
+The agent does not require Redis, a cloud secret manager, or a publicly accessible load balancer.
+You may expose it through an internal load balancer, private ingress, or reverse proxy that is reachable only from your VPN.

 Prerequisites